pondrejk/dizzer/combined_build.md

 ![**Fig.** Congestion resolution in proportional symbols — (a) reordering, (b) transparency, (c) scaling down, (d) displacement](imgs/img-conflict-res.png)

 The question of classical de-cluttering techniques becomes more interesting if we turn our attention towards automating them.
 The automation will increasingly become necessary because with dynamic systems we do not know beforehand how the data will look like — the congestions will arise dynamically and will have to be resolved on the fly.
 It certainly helps if some data properties can be estimated beforehand (e.g. the atmospheric temperature in some location is unlikely to break out of its previously measured bounds by the order of magnitude).
 On the first glance, the majority of mentioned techniques is achievable with current tools for web mapping^[maybe with the exception of symbol displacement, chart rendering libraries like D3.js support collision resolving in bubble charts though that is not being widely used in the context of web maps].
 But if we put the current implementations under close scrutiny, even playing with something as simple as symbol transpareny can yield some unexpected variants that highlight the limitations of how we currently render maps on the web (see fig).

 ![**Fig.** A simple exploration of handling proportional symbol overlap. (a) The rendering order of symbols is from the largest to smallest.
 This can prevent hidden symbols, but doesn't allow to see the underlying layers. (b) Transparency alone can permit a glimpse trough, but the overlapping parts in the symbology create a distractive visual artefact, also it can be suboptimal for heavily congested areas (the small symbol in the centre is now illegible). (c) Darker outlines ensure all symbols are visible, but also contribute to the visual clutter in the overlapping parts. (d) One might attempt to omit fills altogether but that tends to make the irritation of overlaps even bigger — the artefacts created by intersections now visually compete with the actual symbols. (e) This is not the variant of *(a)* with white fills, here the fills are blank but overlapping borders are removed, which means the fills act as opaque when clashing with symbols in the same layer (removing the problem in *(d)*) but are fully transparent towards lower layers.
 From now on we move beyond what is readily available in client mapping libraries. (f) Combination of *(b)* and *(e)* can be useful when having fills is important e.g. for added symbolization.
 Toned down outlines help to identify individual symbols.
 We can say there are two modes of transparency within one symbol layer: while outlines are self-opaque (not visible in the self-overlapping areas of the symbol layer) the fills are self-transparent (overlaps are shown).
 Both fills and outlines are transparent towards the lower layers. (g) Variation of *(f)* — some displacement between the fill and the slightly transparent outline creates an interesting 3D effect.
 Though this is mainly a toy effect as it is highly dependent on the clean background — for the small symbols in the center it is not visible. (h) An example of how *(e)* might work in combination with another symbol layer. (i) A reversal of *(e)* where fills are solid towards lower layers but outlines are fully transparent.
 The progression of the border in the underlying layer is observable through transparent outlines in the symbol layer. (j)(k)(l) Additional complexity arises from using color scale to visualize an additional data attribute.
 Both fill and outline can be used to carry color.
 In theory, there are several possibilities to ensure legibility even for two overlaying bi-parametric symbol layers.
 The assignment of fill and the outline width determine which layer will seem dominant.
 In interactive environments the user could change symbolization to visually reorder layers while maintaining the overall picture.](imgs/img-circle-overlays-2.png)

 The images in fig were created in a desktop vector graphic programme (Adobe Illustrator) by manually playing with shapes not linked to any data or coordinate system.
 Adobe Illustrator features like *flatten transparency* were used to combine multiple layers to create the impression of dual transparency and other effects in pictures (f)—(l) of fig. As such, the process is not translatable to interactive maps based on dynamic data.
-To our knowing, graphic effects (e)—(l) would not be achievable neither in current web nor desktop mapping platforms.
-(TODO not true — in svg it is posible — check stack overflow post)
+To our knowing, graphic effects (e)—(l) would not be achievable neither in current web nor desktop mapping platforms^[Though in pure SVG it is possible to the mask element to achieve similar effects, see <https://stackoverflow.com/questions/66000769/is-there-a-way-to-draw-shapes-so-that-their-fills-act-as-opaque-within-the-group>].

 It seems that current cartographers have to split their energy between three types of tools that are each good for some tasks but fairly deficient in other areas.
-Desktop graphic software like Adobe Illustrator or Inkscape allows for graphic idea profiling and advanced vector manipulation, desktop GIS programs like QGis or ArcGis provide a whole arsenal of spatial data manipulation tools, and web mapping solutions like Leaflet or Mapbox are great for interactive data presentation.
-These tools are not very interoperable and the synthesis is nowhere near^[TODO check ArcGis + ArcOnline alebo jak sa to vola].
+Desktop graphic software like Adobe Illustrator or Inkscape allows for graphic idea profiling and advanced vector manipulation, desktop GIS solutions like QGIS or ArcGIS provide a whole arsenal of spatial data manipulation tools, and web mapping solutions like Leaflet are great for interactive data presentation.
+These tools are not very interoperable and the synthesis is nowhere near.

 Often the visually problematic areas in the thematic layer do not span through the entire map field.
 Rather there are some clusters of concentrated symbols with high self-overlap and the rest of the field is distinguishable without treatment.
 Static maps deal with such clusters by insetting another map field in larger scale focused on the problematic area (common for example in socio-economic maps of Poland where the densely inhabited region of Silesia almost always exhibits symbol clutter).
 Although technically nothing prevents adding insets to dynamic web maps, it is not often seen in practice.
 Maters would be worse in real time visualisation of dynamic data as the position problematic areas is not known beforehand.
 Here the automatic cluster detection would make sense not only for inserting inset maps as needed but also for tracking the spatial and temporal distribution of clusters.